DataDog/libddwaf/UPGRADING.md

     };
 ...
 ```
-This new field breaks with the naming convention of the current `ddwaf_object` definition, however it matches the naming convention of the future `ddwaf_object` that will be included in version 2.0.
+This new field breaks with the naming convention of the current `ddwaf_object` definition, however it matches the naming convention of the future `ddwaf_object` definition which will be included in version 2.0.

 Similarly, those bindings mirroring the enum types should also include the two new types:
 ```cpp